flo2706/project_Conversion_Rate/README.md

 ## Goals 🎯
 The project can be cut into four steps :

-Part 1 : make an EDA and the preprocessings and train a baseline model with the file data_train.csv Part 2 : improve your model's f1-score on your test set (you can try feature engineering, feature selection, regularization, non-linear models, hyperparameter optimization by grid search, etc...)
+- Part 1 : make an EDA and the preprocessings and train a baseline model with the file data_train.csv
+- Part 2 : improve your model's f1-score on your test set (you can try feature engineering, feature selection, regularization, non-linear models, hyperparameter optimization by grid search, etc...)
-Part 3 : Take some time to analyze your best model's parameters.
+- Part 3 : Take some time to analyze your best model's parameters.
 Are there any lever for action that would help to improve the newsletter's conversion rate ?
 What recommendations would you make to the team ?
-Deliverable 📬

 ## To complete this project, your team should:
 - Create some relevant figures for EDA